Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 Truck over to Mustards

 Hop in the car for the 2-mile trek to lunch at Mustards.
 Head north on Washington, briefly west (left) on Madison Street, and north (right) on St. Helena Highway.
 As part of its Covid-19 pivot, Cindy Pawlcyn’s Mustards Grill, a Napa Valley institution serving “deluxe truck stop classics” since 1983, opened an outdoor seating area amid a garden of raised produce beds.
 In good weather, it’s a festive alternative to the restaurant’s boisterous interior.
 After four decades, Mustards could easily phone in the cuisine, but to its credit does nothing of the kind, and the service remains gracious and professional.
 An appetizer of Maryland crab cakes, accompanied by a piquant espelette-pepper aioli and garden greens dressed with a spot-on sherry vinaigrette, held together perfectly.
 Likewise, the Famous Mongolian Pork Chop, cooked in an oven fueled by almond wood that imparted sweet, delicate flavors, tantalized the taste buds.
-The filling meal hardly necessitated dessert, but the marvelously sculptural lemon-lime tart topped with “ridiculously tall” brown-sugar meringue was impossible to pass up.
+The filling meal hardly necessitated dessert, but the marvelously sculptural lemon-lime tart, topped with a “ridiculously tall” brown-sugar meringue, was impossible to pass up.
 Address: 7399 St. Helena Hwy., ¼ mile south of Yount Mill Rd.

 Nearby alternatives: Just south of Mustards lies Brix Napa Valley, which in addition to serving well-executed California cuisine rates a visit for its vineyard, rose-garden, and mountain views.
-Back in town, a two-minute walk south from Hestan delivers you to Coqueta Napa Valley for Spanish-inspired small and large plates or, across the street, La Calenda (see above).

 2:30 pm